Sino-Vietnamese War

-The Sino-Vietnamese War (also known by other names) was a border war fought between China and Vietnam in early 1979.
-China launched an offensive in response to Vietnam's actions against the Khmer Rouge in 1978, which ended the rule of the Chinese-backed Khmer Rouge.
-Both China and Vietnam claimed victory in the last of the Indochina Wars.
+The Sino-Vietnamese War (also known by other names) was a brief conflict which occurred in early 1979 between China and Vietnam.
+China launched an offensive ostensibly in response to Vietnam's invasion and occupation of Cambodia in 1978, which ended the rule of the genocidal Khmer Rouge.
+The conflict lasted for about a month, with China withdrawing its troops in March 1979.